seansfkelley/seansfkelley.github.io/_drafts/honking.md

 **What if someone just leans on the horn for a really long time, so it's only one count?** You could add a honk count for every, say, 1 full second the horn is held down.
 With a low monthly cap, the point of the count is to get the gist of the severity.
 It's not a thorough audit.
 They'll definitely still exhaust their freebies this way.

 **What about all the bureaucracy this would create?** Maybe the program would pay for itself.
-It's not exactly a money-making endeavour.
+It's not exactly intended to be a for-profit endeavour.
 Alternately: it wouldn't be the first time the government pays out to _stop_ people from doing something.
 And this way, we would get peace and quiet instead of, uh, less corn, or soybeans, or whatever.